symfony/symfony-docs/service_container/tags.rst

 tag.
 The second foreach loop iterates over the ``app.mail_transport`` tags set for the current service and gives you the attributes.

-Reference tagged services
+Reference Tagged Services
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-In case your tag doesn't require any further additional attributes writing compiler
-passes per tag might become tedious.
-A way to overcome this is is to make your compiler
-pass more generic.
-The downside of this approach is you have to write and maintain
-additional code, considering you want to reuse it over multiple projects.
+.. versionadded:: 3.4

+    Support for the tagged service notation in YAML, XML and PHP was introduced
+    in Symfony 3.4.

+If you use tags to inject a list of services as an argument, writing a compiler
-ThereBecause this task is so generic and common to do, Symfony provides a way to achieve this
+pass is a bit tedious.
+As this is a very common case, Symfony provides a way to
-directly in your service container confguration.
-This enables to inject services tagged
+inject all services tagged with a specific tag.

-with e.g. `app.handler` into another service that collects all handlers.
+The downside of this feature is that you can't have any custom attributes.
+In the
+example below, all services tagged with app.handler are passed in an array as the
+first constructor argument to the ``App\HandlerCollection`` service:

 .. configuration-block::